James Shoal: Location

-Lying about 45 nmi northwest of Bintulu, Malaysia on the Continental shelf of Borneo, the shoal is 80 km from the Malaysian coast and about 1800 km from the Chinese mainland.
+Lying about 45 nmi northwest of Bintulu, Malaysia on the Continental shelf of Borneo, the reef is 80 km from the Malaysian coast and about 1800 km from the Chinese mainland.
 Geographically, it sits south of the Spratly Islands, but is sometimes grouped with them as part of international disputes over sovereignty in the South China Sea.

-The shoal is embedded in the continental shelf of Malaysia and well within its 200 nautical mile EEZ.
+The reef is embedded in the continental shelf of Malaysia and well within its 200 nautical mile EEZ.

-Nearby shoals are Parsons' Shoal and Lydie Shoal, and the Luconia Shoals, the latter 97 to 223 km to the north.
+Nearby reefs are Parsons' Shoal and Lydie Shoal, and the Luconia Shoals, the latter 97 to 223 km to the north.